WXCW: Newscasts

-WINK-TV presently produces 27 1/2 hours of locally produced newscasts each week for WXCW (with 4 1/2 hours each weekday, 3 1/2 hours on Saturdays and 1 1/2 hours on Sundays).

 As an independent station, from October 1991 to October 1992, WNPL operated a news department, producing a prime time newscast entitled Channel 46 Ten O'Clock News.

 On March 26, 2007, WINK-TV began producing a half-hour prime time newscast for WXCW under a news share agreement.
 Right from the start, it emerged at a strong second place behind WFTX's longer-established and hour-long 10 p.m. newscast.
 On October 20, 2007, WINK-TV became the first station in Southwest Florida to begin broadcasting its local newscasts in high definition; the newscasts on WXCW were included in the upgrade.
 On January 7, 2008, WINK began producing a two-hour extension of its weekday morning newscast for WXCW, running from 7 to 9 a.m.
 The program was moved to WXCW, after WINK complied with CBS' new requirement for all of its affiliates to air its morning news program The Early Show (which was replaced by the revived CBS This Morning in January 2012) in its entirety.
 Originally, WINK-TV had preempted the first hour of that program due to the third hour of its weekday morning newscast, which was specifically titled as Hello Southwest Florida.

 Beginning on October 31, 2008, the 10 p.m. newscast began to be presented commercial-free for the first 21 minutes of the broadcast.
 The 10 p.m. newscast was expanded to one hour on August 24, 2009.
 In the fall of 2010, WINK began producing a weekday 11 a.m. newscast on WXCW, that program has since been canceled until 2019.
 On September 16, 2013, the WINK-produced weekday morning newscast on the station was expanded by one hour, now running from 7 to 10 a.m.

+In 2026, most WINK newscasts on WXCW were moved to Fox affiliate WFTX after Sun Broadcasting's acquisition of that station.